 The cpio (copy file archives in and out) command copies one or more files.
 The cpio command reads from standard input, which can be piped from a find or Is command, and writes to standard output, which is typically a tape device.
-You use cpio to archive your redo logs to tape (see the Enterprise Backup/Restore User's Guide).
+You use cpio to archive your redo logs to tape (see the Enterprise Backup/Restore User's Guide.
+To download IBM FileNet documentation from the IBM support page, see "Accessing IBM FileNet Documentation" on page 14).